 Identification of vulnerable consumers is central to this guidance.
 Firms should also be evaluated on how consumers can share vulnerability and ensuring they feel comfortable to do so, for example, there will not be negative consequences

 It is important that firms’ policies are flexible and evolve.
-In order to allow this CAS would recommend that firms regularly evaluation their policies and processes and make alterations/improvements where necessary
+In order to allow this CAS would recommend that firms regularly evaluate their policies and processes and make alterations/improvements where necessary

-CAS is concerned that it unclear what consequences they are for firms if they do not abide by the guidance
+CAS is concerned that it is unclear what consequences they are for firms if they do not abide by the guidance

-CAS recognises that a rule based approach risks becoming a tick box exercise.
-However, if the current approach does not lead to improvements in the ways vulnerable consumers are treated by firms we hope that other measures would be considered, including enforcement
+CAS recognises that a rule-based approach risks becoming a tick box exercise.
+However, if the current approach does not lead to improvements in the ways vulnerable consumers are treated by firms, we hope that other measures would be considered, including enforcement

 Response to Q5 - What types of information do you envisage it would be necessary for firms to collect, to assess the effectiveness of their policies and processes in respect of vulnerable consumers?

-Citizens Advice Scotland believes should collect information on the below areas:
+Citizens Advice Scotland believes firms should collect information on the below areas:

 Staff training - in order to ensure that staff are up to date on processes/procedures to follow.
 It is also important that training is seen as central to a firm as opposed to an optional add on